Prathamesh-28/MyMind/README.md

 Milestone 5: Online Chat - 100% Completed

 ## One sentence pitch
-Our team BBY31\
-is developing MyMind which is a web application\
+MyMind which is a web application\
 to help people struggling with mental health problems\
 to provide professional help from our therapist specialist that can help improve their mental health\
 with guided therapy sessions.

 ## Technologies used
 Frontend - HTML, CSS\
-Backend - Node.js, JavaScript, jQuery, Ajax,  MongoDB Altlas,  Git, Heroku Node.js Modules - Nodemon, Express.js, Express-session, Path, Mongoose, Multer, Http, Socket.io, Nodemailer, Bcrypt
+Backend - Node.js, JavaScript, jQuery, Ajax,  MongoDB Altlas,  Git Node.js Modules - Nodemon, Express.js, Express-session, Path, Mongoose, Multer, Http, Socket.io, Nodemailer, Bcrypt

 ## How to Run the project